rwblokzijl/stablecoin-survey/paper.md

 large pressure on the guardians who were now forced to buy NuBits for fewer bitcoins than they bought then for during the crash.
 This under-collateralized NuBits to a point where the guardians ran out of collateral, the currency lost its price guarantee, and the peg could no longer be maintained.

-NuBits provides an example of the main flaw of the securities model, it requires trust in the mechanism, which lacks when it is needed most: in a down market.
+We have included it for historical purposes, though today they are no longer a real contender.

 ## General techniques for adding stability to any currency